canvasxyz/canvas/docs/index.md

 ---

-**Upgrade your application** by adding new actions or models at any time.
-Upgraded nodes will safely soft-fork away from ones on the old contract.
+**Upgrade your application** by adding new actions or models.
+Upgraded contracts will safely soft-fork away from nodes running the old contract.

-To change existing actions or models, you can use the admin interface to generate a hard-fork snapshot, and compact the state of the application.
+To change existing actions or models, use the admin interface to generate a hard-fork snapshot, and compact the state of the application.

   </div>
 </div>